 Nowadays, with the poor QoS of Telcos in India, many users are forced to carry more than one phone.
 Some are doing it so that they can separate their personal and official calls.
 For me in all my years of having a mobile phone right from the first Motorola brick phone when a single call cost Rs.16 to now, I never carried two mobiles at the same time.
-The first time I did that was this Tuesday when I travelled down to Delhi for a business meeting, and it turned to be a complete disaster.
+The first time I did that was this Tuesday when I travelled down to Delhi for a business meeting, and it turned out to be a complete disaster.
 The idea of two connections (Vodafone & BSNL) was to tackle a problem I have been having in all Delhi trips in the last 12 months.
 Whenever I was in Delhi roaming from my Vodafone (Hutch) connection I couldn’t dial a BSNL Landline (044) number, everything else works fine including CellOne numbers in Chennai.

-After I landed at Delhi Airport I tried switching on one phone after other and both failed.
+After I landed at Delhi Airport I tried switching on one phone after the other and both failed.

-- First was my regular phone (HTC S710) which was continuously rebooting itself on the welcome screen with the only time it booted was when I removed the SIM card (so what good is a phone without a SIM card).
+- First was my regular phone (HTC S710) which was continuously rebooting itself on the welcome screen the only time it booted was when I removed the SIM card (so what good is a phone without a SIM card).

 I was left with a fully useless phone and a 50% working phone – with the Dopod 720W allowing me to receive calls only.
 No amount of reboots or anything worked with both phones.
 That’s when I realized how important Mobile phones have become for business productivity.
 I managed to complete two of my planned meetings earlier so I had ample time for a third but I couldn’t schedule it or for that matter could not even call my cab driver from the lounge.

-- For both the phones to reset to manufacturer defaults, press ‘power’, ‘left softkey’, ‘right softkey’ simultaneously when the phone is powered down.
+- For both the phones to reset to manufacturer defaults, press ‘power’, ‘left softkey’, and ‘right softkey’ simultaneously when the phone is powered down.

-In the end, the moral turns out that you should have a simple, low-end Nokia phone always as a backup with you for those moments when the smartphones behave stupidly.
+In the end, the moral turns out that you should have a simple, low-end Nokia phone always as a backup with you for those moments when smartphones behave stupidly.
 The phone should have the minimum software, no GPRS, no Camera, just plain old Voice and SMS.
 And for me, an old Nokia 2310 in the office fitted the bill fine.
 Wish me good luck with that.